tclv/SBD-Lab2/doc/manual.md

 Report
 ======

 We have become familiar with both the pipeline in this exercise, as well as the AWS infrastructure.
-It is now up to you to find areas that you could improve the pipeline in.
+Now determine a metric you are trying to optimize.
+Based on this metric find areas that you could improve the pipeline in.
 Remember to report the following:

 -   hypothesis (preferably quantitatively) about what your change is going to do,
 -   implementation, how did you go about implementing the change, and
 -   results, was your hypothesis correct (if not, why?).

 As a starting point you can make a good analysis of the application.
 Figure out what kind of of I/O is happening (e.g. how much MB’s does each machine have to download) versus the amount of compute time that is happening.
-You can try and find the optimal machine for this in a performance per dollar sense.
+You can try and find the optimal machine for your metric.
+You can compare this to a “general purpose” m4.large machine.

 A word of advice: Be careful not to overspend your credits!
 It is your responsibility to ensure you are not blowing all your credits straight away.
 How much data do you need to process to get a reasonable indication of the performance on the entire dataset?
 Can you make meaningful prediction from working with smaller sample sizes?
 Try and extrapolate this to the entire dataset.